• Partners

 1.3 Field Elements

 Whether you choose a General, Single-parameter or Multiple-parameter field, you can use its field elements when composing a message.
-This means that, when using a field, you can access its subparts, and either edit them in the fields.menu.label pane or allocate them when composing your email.
+This means that, when using a field, you can access its subparts, and either edit them in the Fields pane or allocate them when composing your email.
 Here are the 4 types of field elements you can use.

 • Its format is shown as {variablename.label}